 When I went off to college I watched your relationship grow even closer.
 There were times you simply left a message on your answering machine saying you two had whisked away on some exotic vacation.
 You started to look like each other, dress like each other and talk like each other.
 You even grew to like the same foods, music and tv programs.

 Mom, I’ll never forget when dad was diagnosed with cancer, you never left his side.
 In fact, you ate your meals by his bed instead of going to the cafeteria.
 You even asked sis and I to bring you clothes from home so you could shower in his room.
 I don’t think he would have made it through chemo if it weren’t for your quiet strength and abiding love.
 And I’ll never forget the day I had the privilege of catching him gaze at you with so much love and admiration as we walked out of the hospital together.

 I am writing this letter with tears in my eyes because I never expressed to either of you how much your marital commitment has strengthened my own marriage.
 It’s tougher than I imagined and there are times I want to walk away too.
-I feel like I’ve given up so much to keep my commitment but then I think of you two and realize, I havent given up anything, but I have the opportunity to gain everything.
+I feel like I’ve given up so much to keep my commitment, but then I think of you two and realize, I havent given up anything, but I have the opportunity to gain everything.

 True Love is Beautiful

 I used to think that a beautiful marriage was the union of two people who were perfect for one another and lived happily ever after.
-But you two have shown me that a beautiful marriage is one that emerges from the ashes of arguments and threats to shine like the sun on a warm summer day.
+But you two have shown me that a beautiful marriage is one that emerges from the ashes of arguments and threats to shine like the sun on a warm summers day.